springfall2008/batpred/docs/output-data.md

 - predbat.load_energy_predicted - Total predicted kWh of house load to end of plan, attributes of predicted load in 5 minute slots from midnight today to the end of the plan for charting
 - predbat.load_inday_adjustment - the % in-day adjustment factor used to adjust Predbat's predicted load by actual load today

-## 'Today' energy sensors
+## 'Today' energy data

-The following sensors are output by Predbat and give the 'today' energy readings.
+The following sensors output by Predbat give the 'today' energy readings.
-They mirror input sensors fed into Predbat in apps.yaml and are used in the data prediction chart (see [creating the Predbat charts](creating-charts.md)):
+They mirror input sensors fed into Predbat in apps.yaml and are used in the data prediction chart - see [creating the Predbat charts](creating-charts.md):

 - predbat.export_energy_h0 - Mirrors the export_today sensor configured in apps.yaml and gives today's total kWh of export energy
 - predbat.import_energy_h0 - Mirrors the import_today sensor configured in apps.yaml and gives today's total kWh of import energy